 Sadly, though, she only lived for another three months.
 She contracted what the Leader called "a slight cold" which she endured for the final dozen weeks of her life.
 She died two days before Christmas 1901 in the home of her son Henry in Mertztown.
 Her remains were interred in St. Pauls Union Cemetery in Mertztown, and in an obituary, the Leader reported that "Four children survive."

 ~ Son Willoughby Pilgert ~

 He was united in holy wedlock with Mary Ann "Annie" Eck (Oct.
 14, 1833-1916), daughter of John and Marie Eck.
+She was unable to write.
 They lived in Henningsville, Berks County.

 During the Civil War, with his name spelled "Bilgard," Willoughby joined the Union Army and was placed in the 167th Pennsylvania Infantry, Company H.

-The couple produced these known children -- Mary Amanda Brensinger, Sarah Elizabeth Long, John James Pilgert, Ida Jane Fisher, Annie Maria Miller, Emma C. Yoder and Ella Schroding.
+The couple produced these known children -- Mary Amanda Brensinger, Sarah Elizabeth Long, John James Pilgert, Ida Jane Fisher, Annie Maria Miller, Emma C. Yoder and Helen "Ella" Scharadin.